junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 And then he stumbles, feeling the pull on his own legs, a monster is dragging him back.
 Dean loses balance and drops to the ground, but they're so close now.
 Within two steps to the exit at most, he shoves Cas forward.

-"You go ahead and you take care of Sammy for me."
-He yells.

 "No, Dean!"
 That is the last of Cas's voice he catches before the lights are out.
 No more exits.

 He lets out a long breath.
 At least one of them are out.